Saturday, 6 September 2014

 Saturday, 26 July 2014

-I wanted to see what this new (free) app was like and, in a meter of minutes (literally), I created something!
+I wanted to see what this new (free) app was like and, in a matter of minutes (literally), I created something!
 The app is called, simply, Adobe Voice.

 This is what I prepared.